ea-han/cse15l-lab-reports/index.md

 # Lab Report 2: Servers and Bugs

-**This tutorial will demonstrate the creation of a web server and bug testing.**
+**This tutorial will demonstrate the creation of a web server and some bug testing.**

 # Part 1: Writing and Running a Web Server